 The Final Project is a chance for you to investigate an area of biomedical engineering.
 You will choose from one of the three options: 1) write a research paper that reviews current literature, 2) design an experiment, or 3) develop a prototype of a biomedical device.
 Your project may be a completely new idea, or it can be an extension of a previous project in the course.
 You will create a scientific poster summarizing the work you did for your Final Project and then record a video presentation of the poster.
+Projects completed as part of this course are not considered independent research and do not meet the threshold for publication.

 Item # Points % of Grade

 Final Project Research 20 2%

 Design Review 1 20 2%

 Final Project Proposal 20 2%

 Design Review 2 20 2%

 Final Project Draft 30 3%

 Design Review 3 20 2%

 Final Project Peer Review 20 2%

 Final Project Final Submission 80 8%

 Final Project Reflection 10 1%

 TOTAL 240 24%